scottpetrovic/chip-8-emulator/README.md

 # Running
-This all runs on pretty basic javascript and Node.
+This all runs on vanilla javascript and Node.

     npm install
     npm run dev

-That should be it.